toto-haricot/machine-learning/README.md

 Linear regression is probably the most common machine learning algorithm.
 Most of us had already used it even before starting to learn data science or artificial intelligence.
 This algorithm deals with <font color="orange"> **regression** </font> problems and it can also be applied to classification but it's less relevent.
 The assumption made is that the output $y$ of an input $x$ is linear combination that input with a set of parameters $\omega$. <br><br>

-Our code is done in a way that allows the model to be used for multi-linear regression. <br>
+Our code is done in a way that allows the model to be used for multi-linear regression. <br><br>

 ## Linear Regression Regularized 🚧